 What about in Studies in Light (Season 2 – Episode 2), when Gregor asks Richie, “What if you didn’t get any older, then how would you feel? … What if you’re one of us?”.
 Did he, the actor, know that Richie was to be an immortal?

 How did they even know there’d be another season?
-What if we only got season 1, would we have ever known about Richie’s immortality?
+What if we only got season 1, would we have never known about Richie’s immortality?

-It seems to me that when they killed off Tessa, Richie was promoted to immortal to change the vibe of the show.
-At the time of writing this paragraph, I don’t know if that’s correct, so let’s see:
+It seems to me when they killed off Tessa, Richie was promoted to immortal to change the vibe of the show. -And at the time of writing this paragraph, I don’t know if that’s correct, so let’s see:

-Was it always the Plan for Richie to be Immortal?
+Was it always the Plan for Richie to be an Immortal?
 According to…

 Adrian Paul (Duncan MacLeod)

-In this interview, Adrian is asked: “How and why did Richie become an immortal?”
+In this interview, Adrian was asked: “How and why did Richie become an immortal?”

 He answered: “Richie was like a caterpillar waiting to turn into a butterfly.
 His immortality was always there and only I knew of it.”

 Stan Kirsch (Richie Ryan)

 I can’t find any interviews of Stan Kirsch talking about Richie’s Pre-immortality.